 On one hand, the usefulness and semantics of USM are being empowered by OMG by providing more concepts and their precise semantics such as pseudo states and composite state machines.
 On the other hand, existing code generation tools and ap- proaches have some issues regarding completeness, semantics and efficiency of generated code.
 Existing approaches either support a subset of USM modeling concepts or handle composite state machines by flat- tening into simple ones with a combinatorial explo- sion of states, and excessive generated code (Badred- din et al., 2014a).
 Specifically, the following lists some of the current issues:

-Completeness: Existing tools and approaches mainly focus on the sequential aspect while concurrency of state machines is not much taken into account.
+Completeness: Existing tools and approaches mainly focus on the sequential aspect while the concurrency of state machines is not much taken into account.
 Pseudo states are not rigorously supported by exist- ing tools such as Rhapsody (IBM, 2016).
 Designers are then restricted to a subset of USM concepts during

 design.

-Efficiency: Code generated from tools such as Rhap- sody (IBM, ) and FXU (Pilitowski and Derezin˜ska, 2007) is heavily dependent on their own libraries, which make the generated code not portable.
+Efficiency: Code generated from tools such as Rhap- sody (IBM, ) and FXU (Pilitowski and Derezin˜ska, 2007) depends on the libraries provided by the tool vendor, which makes the generated code non portable.
 Event processing speed and executable file size of generated code are not optimized (Charfi et al., 2012).

-Semantics: Precise semantics of UML State Machine defined by an OMG-unstandardized recent work: Pre- cise Semantics of State Machine (PSSM) (OMG, 2015) is not taken into account for certifying runtime execution semantics of generated code.
+Semantics: the semantics of UML State Machine is defined by a recent OMG-standardized: Pre- cise Semantics of State Machine (PSSM) (OMG, 2015).
+This standard is not (yet) taken into account for validating the runtime execution semantics of generated code.

 Given the above issues, the objective of this paper is to present a novel code generation pattern and its tooling support.
 The latter offers efficient code gen- erated from USMs with full concepts to reduce the modeling-implementation gap.